- Home/

 Dog walking packages and extra pet care services

-Many professional dog walkers offer discounts when you purchase more than one service at a time.
-If your pet needs regular walks, it's good to consider these offers.
+A regular walking package is perfect for keeping energetic dogs like this Jack Russell active and happy.
+(Source: iStock)Many professional dog walkers offer discounts when you purchase more than one service at a time.
+If your pet needs regular walks, it’s worth considering these offers.
 These packages can lower the cost of a dog walking service, especially over time.

-Package deals don't necessarily include multiple walks.
-Some handlers offer dog boarding and other care services like doggy daycare and grooming, too.
+Package deals don’t necessarily include multiple walks.
+Some handlers offer dog boarding and other care services, like doggy daycare and grooming, too.
 These services are ideal if you are going out of town or are away from home for long hours during the day.

 Benefits of walking your dog

-Walking your dog is not just basic dog care.
+A group dog walk.
+(Source: iStock)Walking your dog is not just basic dog care.
 It’s also one of the simplest ways to improve their health, behaviour, and overall quality of life.
-Here are just some of the benefits shown in various studies around the world.
+Here are just some of the benefits shown in studies worldwide.

 Physical health benefits